Bismut Einstein metrics on compact complex manifolds: Preliminary

-For K{\"a}hler metric, $\Rn$ is precisely the Ricci form.
+Recall that the Chern Ricci is defined by $ \Ric_{i\bar{j}}=g^{\bar{q}p}\Omega_{i\bar{j}p\bar{q}} $.
+In K{\"a}hler case, $S$ is precisely the Chern Ricci.
 In general, they are different since Chern connection has torsion.
-An interesting fact is that $\Rn$ is alway elliptic meanwhile Ricci form $\Ric$ is not elliptic in general.
+An basic fact is that $S$ is alway a second order elliptic operator with respect to metrics.

-When the metric is pluriclosed, there is a relationship between $\Rn$ and the $(1,1)$-part of Bismut-Ricci form $\rho^{1,1}$ (see e.g., \cite{S-Tpcf,S-Thcf}).
-More explicitly, we have
+For pluriclosed metrics, there is a relationship between $S$ and the $(1,1)$-part of Bismut Ricci form $\rho^{1,1}$ (see e.g., \cite{S-Tpcf,S-Thcf}).
+More explicitly, if we assume